 Village licenses are required for food sales/service, liquor sales, tobacco sales, and certain other activities.
 For details regarding all required licenses, click here.

 Residential parking in the Village is regulated to help preserve the character and safety of neighborhoods.
 Similarly, parking downtown and at the train station is also regulated, in order to ensure availability of spaces and facilitate snow plowing and street cleaning.
+Click here for additional information on parking regulations.

 A variety of special events are held in the Village every year, helping make Barrington a great place to live, work, and play.
 Conducting a special event requires careful planning and knowledge of various regulations, but we have created a guide specifically to help you navigate this proecess.
 Clicking this link will take you to our Special Events Application and Guide.